DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 roslaunch controls controls.launch sim:=true
 ```

 `test_state_publisher.py` is where we specify the desired state of the robot.
-Alternatively, you can publish to either of the desired state topics directly using your own code.
+Alternatively, you can publish to any of the desired state topics directly using your own code.
 The second command launches the entire controls node in simulation mode.

 ## Topics